Write a Study Material Item

 - ITGI Roundtable Discussions—From time to time, ITGI sits down with industry experts and discusses the current state of IT governance, then shares their thoughts, concerns and suggestions on this increasingly important topic.

-- IT Governance Global Status Report 2008—This report features the results of an ITGI study to survey global executives relative to perceptions and use of IT governance worldwide.
+- Global Status Report on the Governance of Enterprise IT, 2011—This report features the results of an ITGI study to survey global executives relative to perceptions and use of IT governance worldwide.

 - Enterprise Value: Governance of IT Investments: The Business case—Presents the eight steps of developing an effective business case and provides useful tools for each.